cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

   @Nullable
   public TimePartitionOutput getPartitionOutput(long time);

-Essentially, these methods behave the same as if you convert the time arguments into partition keys and call the corresponding methods of ``PartitionedFileSet`` with the resulting partition keys.
-In addition:
+Essentially, these methods behave the same as if you had converted the time arguments into partition keys and then called the corresponding methods of ``PartitionedFileSet`` with the resulting partition keys.
+Additionally:

-- The returned partitions have an extra method to retrieve the partition time as long.
+- The returned partitions have an extra method to retrieve the partition time as a long.
-- The start and end time of ``getPartitionsByTime()`` do not correspond directly to a single partition filter, but to a series of partition filters.
-For example, to retrieve the partitions between November 2014 and March 2015, you need two partition filters: One for the months of November to December of 2014, and one for January through March of 2015.
-This method converts the given time range into the corresponding set of partition filters, retrieves the partitions for each filter, and returns the superset of all these partitions.
+- The start and end times of ``getPartitionsByTime()`` do not correspond directly to a single partition filter, but to a series of partition filters.
+For example, to retrieve the partitions between November 2014 and March 2015, you need two partition filters: one for the months of November through December of 2014, and one for January through March of 2015.
+This method converts a given time range into the corresponding set of partition filters, retrieves the partitions for each filter, and returns the superset of all these partitions.

 Using TimePartitionedFileSets in MapReduce
 ==========================================

-Using time partitioned file sets in MapReduce is similar as for partitioned file sets; however, instead of setting an input partition filter and an output partition key, you configure an input time range and an output partition time in the ``beforeSubmit()`` of the MapReduce::
+Using time partitioned file sets in MapReduce is similar to partitioned file sets; however, instead of setting an input partition filter and an output partition key, you configure an input time range and an output partition time in the ``beforeSubmit()`` of the MapReduce::